shubhambhatia2103/AWS-S3-Static-Website/README.md

 * **S3 Bucket:** Created for storing the website files.
 * **Website Hosting:** Enabled to make the bucket's content publicly accessible.
 * **ACLs:** Configured to allow public access to the website.

+---

+### Additional Notes
+Since you plan to delete the resources from your AWS console to avoid costs, this GitHub repository will serve as the sole showcase for your work on this project.

+Feel free to modify the content as needed or add more details specific to your experience!